-CCSF's Speech & Debate (Forensics) team is a unique program on campus where students develop their personal and political voices.
+CCSF's Speech & Debate Team is a unique program on campus where students develop their personal and political voices.
 Through creative and argumentative development students apply critical thinking and performance skills to contemporary social issues, and then test those skills against other students in inter-collegiate competition.
-CCSF is a nationally ranked forensics team, competing in 3 formats of debate and 11 public speaking and interpretation events.
+CCSF is a nationally ranked forensics team, competing in various formats of debate, oratory and interpretation events.
 For more information, contact Alexis Litzky or Nathan Steele by calling 415-452-7126 or emailing forensics@ccsf.edu.
 Enroll in CMST 38 to prepare for competition.